botpress/botpress/docs/guide/docs/introduction.md

 > A **lightweight**, **fast**, and **flexible** chatbot building framework that you can host anywhere, whether it be on the cloud or on-premise.

-It is a complete platform that ships with all the tools you need to build, deploy, and manage production-grade bots in record time.
+Botpress is a complete platform that ships with all the tools you need to build, deploy and manage production-grade bots in record time.
 Here are some of the components that are installed by default:

 - An NLU Engine which understands the meaning and intentions behind user statements even where grammatical mistakes exist.
 - An administration interface that can be viewed from a browser, exposing modules to manage content and show chatbot  statistics, among other things.